Controversies surrounding GoDaddy: Namecheap rivalry

-On December 11, 2011, Rival domain name registrar Namecheap claimed that GoDaddy was in violation of ICANN rules by providing incomplete information in order to hinder the protest moves of domain names from GoDaddy to Namecheap, an accusation which GoDaddy denied, claiming that it was following its standard business practice to prevent WHOIS abuse.
-GoDaddy still maintains the strict policy of 60 days lock in inter registrar domain transfers, if there was a change in registrant information.
-Many other registrars are giving an option for their customers to opt out from this 60 days lock as per the ICANN Policy which states: "The Registrar must impose a 60-day inter-registrar transfer lock following a Change of Registrant, provided, however, that the Registrar may allow the Registered Name Holder to opt out of the 60-day inter-registrar transfer lock prior to any Change of Registrant request".
+On December 11, 2011, rival domain name registrar Namecheap claimed that GoDaddy was in violation of ICANN rules by providing incomplete information in order to hinder the protest moves of domain names from GoDaddy to Namecheap, an accusation which GoDaddy denied, claiming that it was following its standard business practice to prevent WHOIS abuse.
+GoDaddy still maintains the strict policy of 60-day lock in inter-registrar domain transfers, if there was a change in registrant information.
+Many other registrars are giving an option for their customers to opt out from this 60-day lock as per the ICANN Policy which states: "The Registrar must impose a 60-day inter-registrar transfer lock following a Change of Registrant, provided, however, that the Registrar may allow the Registered Name Holder to opt out of the 60-day inter-registrar transfer lock prior to any Change of Registrant request".

-At this time GoDaddy does allow customers who update their domain contact information to opt-out of the 60 day lock upon verification.
+At this time GoDaddy does allow customers who update their domain contact information to opt-out of the 60-day lock upon verification.

 Backing of SOPA and resultant boycott

 On December 22, 2011, a thread was started on the social news website Reddit, discussing the identity of supporters of the United States Stop Online Piracy Act (SOPA), which included GoDaddy.
 GoDaddy subsequently released additional statements supporting SOPA.
 A boycott and transfer of domains were proposed.
 This quickly spread across the Internet, gained support, and was followed by a proposed Boycott GoDaddy day on December 29, 2011.
 One strong supporter of this action was Cheezburger CEO Ben Huh, who threatened that the organization would remove over 1,000 domains from GoDaddy if they continued their support of SOPA.
 Wikipedia founder Jimmy Wales also announced that all Wikipedia domains would be moved away from GoDaddy as their position on SOPA was "unacceptable".
-After a brief campaign on Reddit, imgur owner Alan Schaaf transferred his domain from GoDaddy.
+After a brief campaign on Reddit, Imgur owner Alan Schaaf transferred his domain from GoDaddy.

 GoDaddy pulled its support for SOPA on December 23, releasing a statement saying "GoDaddy will support it when and if the Internet community supports it."
 Later that day, CEO Warren Adelman couldn't commit to changing GoDaddy's position on the record in Congress when asked, but said "I'll take that back to our legislative guys, but I agree that's an important step."
 When pressed, he said "We're going to step back and let others take leadership roles."
 He felt that the public statement removing their support would be sufficient for now, though further steps would be considered.
 Further outrage was due to the fact that many Internet sites and domain registrars would be subject to shutdowns under SOPA, but GoDaddy is in a narrow class of exempted businesses that would have immunity, where many other domain operators would not.

 By December 24, 2011, GoDaddy had lost 37,000 domains as a result of the boycott.
 GoDaddy gained a net 20,748 domains.